2025 SCHEDULE

 6:30 PM

 A final community celebration to close our special time together.
-Enjoy drinks, interactive activities, special performances, door prizes, silent auctions, good music and dancing.
+Enjoy drinks, interactive activities, special performances, raffles, silent auctions, good music and dancing.